 Greenery adds life to a monochrome palette.

-There is plenty of space for the couple to pursue their hobbies, either in private, in an enclosed space or in the open-plan areas.
-The flexibility of the rooms facilitates the accommodation of family and friends when required.
-The primary functionality of each individual room can shift from bedroom to home office to living space or hobby area within a moment’s notice, which means the clients will likely never have to go through the process of extending or redesigning their home again.
+Additionally, the space offers plenty of room for the couple to pursue their hobbies, either privately in an enclosed area or within the open-plan spaces.
+The flexibility of the rooms further enhances functionality, allowing them to easily accommodate family and friends when required.
+In fact, the primary function of each individual room can shift from a bedroom to a home office to a living space or hobby area in an instant.
+This means the clients are unlikely to ever need to extend or redesign their home again.

 “The Snug provides exceptional bang for buck,” says Shae.
 “Smart design brings renewed habitability and enriched external spaces that entice occupants to embrace their whole property.”
 After admiring this home in all its glory, we cannot help but agree.